kaushalpadole/Uber-Ride-Analytics/README.md

-# Uber-Ride-Analytics 🚕
+# Uber-Ride-Analytics

 This project analyzes Uber bookings, cancellations, ratings, and revenue using a combination of Excel for data cleaning & feature creation and Power BI for modeling, DAX, and dashboard visualization.
 The dashboard highlights peak demand times, cancellation reasons, revenue distribution, and customer/driver behavior—all of which help in improving operational efficiency and ride experience.

-# Business Problem ❔
+# Business Problem:

 Uber needs to solve challenges like: